Written by Terry Smith

 To really get the most out of your cleaning power tool, you need to use the best pressure washer cleaning detergent, and that can be more easily said than done.
 Not because of a lack of good products I have to say, but because there are so many different types and brands on the market.

 You’d be surprised how much of a difference getting the right pressure washer detergent makes, and it’s not only about picking the best brand; although some brands are certainly superior to others.
-For example picking the best patio cleaner might not be the same for cleaning down garden furniture.
+For example picking the best patio cleaner might not be the same for cleaning down garden furniture so it’s worth reading my best pressure washer detergent buyer’s guide if you’re looking for specific recommendations.

 Getting the optimal cleaning performance possible is the right mix of the best pressure washer, knowing how to use that tool for the particular job at hand, and getting the right pressure washer cleaning detergent to suit your needs.